loda-lang/loda-programs/README.md

 ### Loops and Calls

 The instructions `lpb x,y` ... `lpe` define the beginning and the end of an lexicographical order descent loop.
 The part between these two instructions is executed in a loop as long as a defined, finite memory region strictly decreases in every iteration of the loop. `x` marks the start of that memory region, whereas `y` is interpreted as a number and defines the length of this region.
-For example, `lpb $4,3` ... `lpe` is executed as long as the vector (or polynom) `$4`,`$5`,`$6` is strictly decreasing in every iteration according to the lexicographical ordering.
+For example, `lpb $4,3` ... `lpe` is executed as long as the vector (or polynomial) `$4`,`$5`,`$6` is strictly decreasing in every iteration according to the lexicographical ordering.
 If `y` is not a constant and evaluates to different values in subsequent iterations, the minimum length is used to compare the memory regions.

 Calling another LODA program is supported using the `cal` operation.
 This assumes you are evaluating the program as a sequence (see below).
 It takes two arguments.
 The first one is the parameter of the called program.
 The second argument is the number of the OEIS program to be called (see below).
 The result is stored in the first argument.
 For example, the operation `cal $2,45` evaluates the program A000045 (Fibonacci numbers) using the argument value in `$2` and overrides it with the result.